 Mark Eden, David Valice, Matt Vestrand, Scott Stilson

 Abrams Flat-panel Displays

-…during our development of a new ruggedized interactive flat-panel displays system for the Abrams army tank, your process for completing our FMEA due diligence document for DoD in 1/3rd saved us $51,000 in man hours and you then helped the development team remove the most critical issues by suggesting specific correction concepts.
+…during development of a new ruggedized interactive flat-panel display system for the Abrams army tank, your process for completing our FMEA due diligence study in 1/3rd the time, saved us $51,000 in man hours and then helped the development team remove the most critical issues by suggesting specific and innovative correction actions.
 This helped get the display system adopted and is now saving the US Army over $3 million a year in ongoing support costs.